Haveeru Daily: Court battle

+In 2019, the High Court overturned the Civil Court's 2016 ruling and ordered a retrial.
+Hussain later appealed at the Supreme Court which originally stated that an appeal was not necessary but later accepted his appeal.

 The Supreme Court ruled to uphold the Civil Court's 2014 verdict that Farooq, Naseem and Rasheed don't have any shares in Haveeru or any of its subsidiaries and that its the sole property of Dr. Zahir.
-The Maldives Journalists' Association (MJA) congratulated Haveeru for winning the case and hoped that Haveeru would unleash its archives of news to the general public.
+The Maldives Journalists Association (MJA) congratulated Haveeru for winning the case and hoped that they would unleash its archives of news to the general public.

-Haveeru Staff Media Ban
+Staff Media Ban

-On 3 July 2016, the Civil Court delivered a verdict over a legal dispute over the ownership of Haveeru, barring all employees from working at a media outlet in the country for 2 years.
+On 3 July 2016, the Civil Court delivered a verdict over a legal dispute over the ownership of Haveeru, barring all employees from working at a media outlet in the country for two years.
 The verdict was delivered by Judge Mohamed Haleem, which could have forced the closure of the Mihaaru newspaper, which was set up in May by former journalists of Haveeru who resigned in mass after Haveeru was forced to shut down.
 The verdict had sparked public outcry and condemnation and has been described as a violation of the constitution article 37(a).
-RSF slammed the government for its continued obstruction of critical and independent media.
+The Reporters Without Borders slammed the government for its continued obstruction of critical and independent media.
 The Maldivian Democratic Party stated that the ban was a mockery of justice and criticized Yameen's government as being an obstacle to reforming and ensuring the freedom of judiciary.

-The ex-Haveeru staff had sought to overturn the verdict delivered by the court.
-The High Court also ordered Haveeru Chairman, Zahir, to join the two appeals being heard by the appellate court.
+The ex-Haveeru staff had sought to overturn the verdict delivered by the court and state attorneys appealed to the High Court to overturn the two year ban.
+The High Court also ordered Hussain, to join the two appeals being heard by the appellate court.
+The High Court declined the appeal from the former Haveeru staff as Husnu Al Suood, the lawyer representing them, did not inform the court he would be out of town.